-The over-riding principle when it comes to obtaining clearance needs to be of responding swiftly and decisively, so all those involved in clearing communications materials should be fully aware of and adhere to the FSS Communications Guiding Principles (p4), and in particular the aim to 'Be Early'.
+The over-riding principle when it comes to obtaining clearance needs to be of responding swiftly and decisively, so all those involved in clearing communications materials should be fully aware of and adhere to the FSS Communications Guiding Principles (p4), and in particular the aims to 'Be Early' and to 'Be Clear'.
 Clearances of lines, press releases, statements etc should be sought depending on the level of the incident.

-Level 1: Routine incident Business as usual clearances should be sought.
-Level 2: Serious Incident In Level 2, the OIT Chair clears all communications and the communications handling strategy (Annex A1).
-The OIT Communications Manager will outline the communications options for discussion by OIT and once the communications approach is agreed, Comms will then draft the communications handling strategy and key messages/lines to take, upon which all other communications materials will be based.
-The final decision rests with the OIT Chair and he/she will sign the Communications Handling Strategy.
-Level 3: Severe Incident In Level 3, the SIT Chair clears all communications and the communications handling strategy (Annex A1).
-The SIT Communications Manager will outline the communications options for discussion by SIT and once the communications approach is agreed, Comms will then draft the communications handling strategy and key messages/lines to take, upon which all other communications materials will be based.
-The final decision rests with the SIT Chair and he/she will sign the Communications Handling Strategy.
-Level 4: Major incident In Level 4, clearances are as per Level 3, with clearances sought from SG as appropriate.
+Level 1: Routine incident Business as usual clearances should be sought as per Comms team Standard Operating Procedures.
+Level 2: Serious Incident The OIT Communications Manager will outline the communications options for discussion by the OIT and once the communications approach is agreed, the OIT Comms Manager will then draft the communications handling strategy and key messages/lines to take, upon which all other communications materials will be based.
+The final decision regarding the operational communications approach rests with the OIT Chair and he/she will sign the Communications Handling Strategy.
+Level 3: Severe Incident The SIT Communications Director will outline the communications options for discussion by the SIT and once the communications approach is agreed, the SIT Comms Director will then draft the communications handling strategy and key messages/lines to take, upon which all other communications materials will be based.
+In Level 3, the SIT Chair clears the communications handling strategy, whilst responsibility for operational communications remains with the OIT Chair.
+The final decision regarding the overall incident communications approach rests with the SIT Chair and he/she will sign the Communications Handling Strategy.
+Level 4: Major incident In Level 4, clearances are as per Level 3, with clearances sought from SG as appropriate, in line with SG 'Preparing Scotland' guidance.
+The FSS SIT Comms Director and OIT Comms Manager must establish lines of communication with SGoRR early on and have frequent contact with the SGoRR Comms leads.